Kishan-k2004/Basic-JavaScript-Projects/README.md

 # **Basic JavaScript Projects 🚀**

-This repository contains six beginner-friendly JavaScript projects that focus on **DOM manipulation**, **event handling**, and **user interaction**.
+This repository contains seven beginner-friendly JavaScript projects that focus on **DOM manipulation**, **event handling**, and **user interaction**.
 Each project is simple yet effective for learning core JavaScript concepts.

 ## **📌 Projects Included:**